Remaining impacts from fishing

 Implications for communities

-Potential future declines in the health of the Great Barrier Reef ecosystem could have serious economic implications for local communities, as almost all of the Region's economic benefit comes from its natural resources.
+Potential future declines in the health of the Great Barrier Reef ecosystem could have serious economic implications for local communities.

 Aboriginal and Torres Strait Islanders also have a close connection to the Great Barrier Reef and fishing is an important custom.
 This custom, along with other traditional uses and caring for sea country, reinforces Traditional Owner culture, protocols and connections to the Great Barrier Reef.